AG7GN/nexus-utilities/README.md

 If `DO_NOT_DELETE_THIS_FILE` is not present in the user's home directory, the script will reset various configuration files for ham radio applications to default values and reset the VNC Server and SSH keys.

-## name radios
+## name radios script

-This script allows the user to change the title bar of Fldigi suite and Direwolf applications so they say something other than "Left Radio" or "Right Radio".
+`name-radios.sh` allows the user to change the title bar of Fldigi suite and Direwolf applications so they say something other than "Left Radio" or "Right Radio".
 The associated menu item file is `nameradios.desktop`.

-## patmail
+## patmail script

-This script allows the user to run [pat](https://getpat.io) within scripts rather than interactively.
+`patmail.sh` allows the user to run [pat](https://getpat.io) within scripts rather than interactively.
 Obviously, pat must be installed for it to work.
 You can install Pat via __Raspberry > Hamradio > Update Pi and Ham Apps__.

-## test piano
+## test piano script

-This script allows you to test the operation of your `pianoX.sh` script by simulating what the [check-piano.sh](#check-piano.sh) does when the Pi starts.
+`test-piano.sh` allows you to test the operation of your `pianoX.sh` script by simulating what the [check-piano.sh](#check-piano.sh) does when the Pi starts.
 Set the piano switches as desired, then open a Terminal and run `test-piano.sh`.
 The script will tell you which script will run based on which switch levers are down.
 It will not actually run the `pianoX.sh` script.

-## tnc left tnc right
+## tnc left tnc right configuration files

-These configuration files are required by [/usr/local/bin/tnc.sh](#tnc.sh) script.
+`tnc-left.conf` and `tnc-right.conf` configuration files are required by [/usr/local/bin/tnc.sh](#tnc.sh) script.
 They contain the configuration that `tnc.sh` needs in order to operate with Direwolf as an APRS Digitpeater, iGate, Digipeater+iGate, or ax25 TNC.

 `tnc.sh` will look for `tnc.conf` in the user's home folder.
 To use `tnc.sh`, you must make a symlink to the appropriate tnc configuration file for the left or right radio.